tektutor/openshift-nov-2022/Day1/README.md

 - To manage your Custom Resource(CR) you need to develop/deploy a Custom Controller
 - Combination of one or more Custom Resource Defintions(CRDs) and Custom Controller is called an Operator

+## What is Kubernetes Operators
+- is a comibination of many CRDs + Custom Controllers

 ## Kubernetes High-Level Architecture

 ## What is OpenShift ?
+- OpenShift is RedHat's distribution of Kubernetes
+- Openshift is developed on top of Kubernetes with many additional features
+- OpenShift added many additional features using the Kubernetes Operators
+- Openshift => Kubernetes + Many Custom Kubernetes Operators

 ## OpenShift High-Level Architecture